-Who doesn’t love a rooftop pool?
+Who doesn’t love a rooftop pool, especially when it’s hot, hot, hot!
 We are obsessed with the things, they are the ultimate summer accessory and we sniff them out with the enthusiasm of one of those French truffle pigs on the scent.
 So here are the pools we’re going to be luxuriating in this summer…

 Jane Austen’s Northanger Abbey would have been way quicker if Catherine Morland had just met Mr Tilney in Bath’s Thermae Spa.
 And my GCSE English paper would’ve been far racier…